Free Excel formula generator with syntax checker

 Better requests yield better formulas.
 Whenever feasible, include action, range, condition, return, and spreadsheet application.
 By feeding the generator a full prompt, you provide it with more context, and therefore, you will have to do less editing.

-Add the sales in column D where column B equals laptop and column A equals January.
-The second request is specific enough that we can build a useful formula.
+Add the sales in column D where column B equals “laptop” and column A equals “January.”
+The second request is specific enough for the tool to build a useful formula.

 Use Real Column Letters When Possible

 Column letters make it easy to change the formulas provided.
-If your sales values are in column D, then look at column D. Put your lookup IDs in column A and your results in column E. Both letters
+If your sales values are in column D, then look at column D. Put your lookup IDs in column A and your results in column E. Using actual column letters instead of placeholder ranges saves time.

 Exact columns save time on replacing placeholder ranges and increase the time spent on verifying the results.